JohnGorter/VITO_DJANGO/_slides/8. Rest/02-authentication.md

 Unauthenticated responses that are denied permission will result in an HTTP 403 Forbidden response

-If you're using an AJAX style API with SessionAuthentication, you'll need to make sure you include a valid CSRF token for any "unsafe" HTTP method calls, such as PUT, PATCH, POST or DELETE requests

 ---
 ### Custom authentication
 To implement a custom authentication scheme